busragizemyilmaz/WebDevelopmentCourses/README.md

 # Web Development Courses

 This repository contains projects developed during the **IEEE YTU Web Development Courses**, a 4-week intensive program instructed by Berk Kaya.
-The course was designed to introduce the fundamentals of web development.
+The course was designed to introduce the fundamentals of web development, mainly through hands-on exercises and examples from [**freeCodeCamp**](https://www.freecodecamp.org/).

 ## 📚 Course Content
 Throughout the program, we covered: